Capabilities: Laser-Drilled Micro-Vias

 HDI and Micro-Vias

 As PCBs continue to decrease in size and increase in complexity, your PCB fabricator has to keep up.
 As a designer, you certainly understand that old processes are revised and new ones are added, including those needed for High Density Interconnect (HDI).
-As your PCB fabricator, RUSH PCB is always working to stay ahead of the game!
+So, as your PCB fabricator, RUSH PCB is always working to stay ahead of the game!

 HDI is one of RUSH PCB’s specialties.
 HDI requires more than fine lines in the foil pattern; it also requires Sequential Build-Up (SBU), and laser-drilled Micro-Vias.